ptomulik/testmd/README.md

 #### Example 6.1

-Let's begin with a simple example.
 Say, we want to ensure, that our new class:

 ```ruby
 class MyHash < Hash